Mantsje/bachelor_project2018/README.md

 	* src::syntax_highlighting
 		Contains beginnings of the work on converting the machines to the syntax highlighters.
 Generating regular expressions for the symbols, determining to which DFSM to go proves difficult enough.
 	* src::grammar2dfa
 		Contains files on generating all the Finite State machines from grammars.
-It also includes functions for writing one big DFSM for the entire language, however for large grammars this grows out of hand very quickly.
-(C-language generates 123000 states and 156000 transitions oof which most are epsilon-transitions)
 		* ::automata
 			StateMachine functionality, datatypes, printers, etc
+		* ::confllicts
+			Functions that solve the conflicts that arise in the machines
+	* src::grammars
+		Some grammars to test the functionality on
-		* ::symbols
+	* src::symbols
-			Functions that are handy to have defined on data Symbol type that Rascal uses.
+		Files that have functions on Symbol datatype that Rascal uses
+	* src::Main
+		Main function that calls all the appropriate functions, here you can choose a grammar and type of output.
+Shows how to use the rest
+	* src::Grammar2Highlighter
+		Toplevel-function that calls the rest, this could be called from the terminal
+	* src::TerminalRunCode
+		Some examples used for testing that could be copied and pasted in the terminal